 by Maria Faires, RD

-Strength-to-weight ratio is an important key performance indicator for the mountain climbing athlete.
+The strength-to-weight ratio is an important key performance indicator for mountain climbing athletes.
 Have you ever tried to hike up a steep trail with a heavy backpack?
 The more you carry, the harder the effort.
 Weight matters.
 A mountaineer’s performance will be enhanced by being as close to their ideal body composition as possible so they are not carrying unnecessary weight up the mountain.

 What is Body Composition?